I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 I was very used to ducks swimming by our cabin so I assumed he meant this, but nope.
 Some of our fellow guests went for a swim beside the boat to cool down!

-We Had One Dinner on Land
+We Had One Dinner On Land

 This gives us the chance to try a local restaurant and gives Cristina and Coen a well-deserved evening off!

-Coen and Cristina Own and Run The Merlijn
+Coen and Cristina Own And Run The Merlijn

-They both live and breathe the Merlijn and it was so nice for me to get to experience a company that was family run, there isn’t a big team behind the scenes, there’s nobody behind the scenes.
+They both live and breathe the Merlijn, and it was so nice for me to get to experience a family-run company.

 Every booking is made on Merlijns website and Coen is the one who is at the other end.